 You can always contact Congresswoman Pelosi's office at (415) 556-4862 for assistance with a federal agency.
-However, you may be able to resolve concerns on your own with the answers to several of the most frequently asked questions.
+However, you may be able to resolve concerns on your own with the answers to several of the most frequently asked questions on the following topics:

 Caseworkers work to address problems or concerns a resident of the 12th District of California may have with a federal government agency.
 Examples include problems receiving Social Security benefits, disability, or difficulties with visa applications.
 Although Members of Congress cannot guarantee a particular outcome, if you live in California's 12th Congressional District, Congresswoman Pelosi's office will work to help you receive a fair and timely response to your problem.
 If you are not sure which congressional district you live in, please visit www.house.gov.
 You can enter your address and zip code to determine your Congressional Representative.